haminhson1st/RISCV_Lab/README.md

 # RISCV_Lab
-Design some components in a RISCV Processor in verilog, simulate using Verilator and GTKWave
+Design some components in a RISCV Processor in verilog, simulate using Icarus Verilog and GTKWave

 ## Project Structure